 Welcome to the Early Years Foundation Stage (EYFS)page.

-The EYFS at St Christopher’s consists of two part time nursery classes taught by Miss Walker and Cindy and two Reception classes RD (Mrs Domagala and Miss McCormack) and RBF (Mrs Baxter, Miss Franklin and Miss Lamb).
+The EYFS at St Christopher’s consists of two part time nursery classes taught by Miss Walker and Cindy and two Reception classes RO (Miss O'Connor and Miss McCormack) and RBD (Mrs Baxter, Mrs Domagala and Miss Lamb).

 The staff plan lessons and activities that give the children opportunities that are lead by children’s interests to learn through play both inside and out.
-To help the children progress and develop through the early years curriculum.(Early years outcomes).
+To help the children progress and develop through the Early Years Curriculum.(Early Years Adopter curriculum 2020).

 Children also have the opportunity to access Forest school sessions led by Mrs Baxter (EYFS Manager) during their time in Reception.
 Here they learn a variety of skills from using tools, den building and lighting fires, which promote self esteem, resilience, team work and problem solving.

 Curriculum overview/ long term plan.